 1946: Lauren Bacall

-American actress Lauren Bacall first appeared on the big screen in 1944’s To Have and Have Not, which is how she met and fell in love with Humphrey Bogart.
-But it was her 1946 film The Big Sleep—which also starred Bogart (whom she married in 1945)—that helped solidify her place in the film noire genre.
+American actor Lauren Bacall first appeared on the big screen in 1944's To Have and Have Not, which is how she met and fell in love with Humphrey Bogart.
+But it was her 1946 film The Big Sleep—which also starred Bogart, who she married in 1945—that helped solidify her place in the film noire genre.

 1947: Olivia de Havilland

 Olivia de Havilland appeared in nearly 50 feature films throughout her career.
 But in 1947, she really made her mark, winning her first Oscar for Best Actress, thanks to her performance in To Each His Own.

 Singer Margaret Whiting landed on the Billboard Top 100 in 1948 with "A Tree in the Meadow," which quickly became the song of the summer, spending July and August topping the charts.